The Latest from the ABM Experts

 On a smaller scale, you can leverage experiential marketing at trade shows, customer appreciation events, and more.
 In a B2B setting (and specifically when you’re trying to nurture prospects), you can aim to create an experience for those who might not yet be sure how they would use your product or service.
 If you can come up with a way for them to interact with your brand in a way that clearly outlines how it will benefit them, it will help them understand the product and be more likely to start a dialogue.

 You can also partner with another company in your industry (so long as you’re not direct competitors) in a co-branded experience so that you can distribute resources more efficiently and still take advantage of the mutually beneficial promotional opportunity.
-If you want more experiential marketing examples, check out this article from Hubspot.
+Here are a few more resources for account based marketing best practices.

 Account lifecycle stage: Intridea obviously used this to gain initial engagement with a new target account.
 But the campaign could also be used to expand within an existing account or progress an opportunity.